Professor Jennifer McCarthy

 During her career, Professor McCarthy has held leadership positions in EMS Operations and EMS Education.
 Professor McCarthy has received various teaching excellence awards and is a national speaker.
 She is well known in the EMS community for her passion on advocating for the advancement of EMS providers through professional learning activities that validate the practices of the industry.

-In 2011, Professor McCarthy became a Reiki practitioner and enjoys helping clients achieve better balance and ability to manage daily stressors.
+Professor McCarthy became a Reiki practitioner and enjoys helping clients achieve better balance and ability to manage daily stressors.
 Through her journey of becoming a Reiki practitioner, she learned new ways to achieve inner peace and hopes to share these techniques to better prepare students to work more effectively within the stresses of the EMS profession.